William Johansen: Murders

 At midnight on October 20, 1933, Johansen, after having an argument with Florence, grabbed her by the throat and choked her until she died.
-He proceeded place her corpse on a bed and cut open her abdomen with a boning knife to see if she was pregnant, which she claimed to be.
+He proceeded to place her corpse on a bed and cut open her abdomen with a boning knife to see if she was pregnant, which she claimed to be.
 Investigators thought she killed herself in Seppuku fashion, so her death was ruled a suicide.
 Johansen assumed the alias of Harry W. Gordon and left New York to work as a sea merchant.
-Eighteen months later, he arrived in San Francisco.On April 6, 1935, Johansen solicited Lena Betty Coffin, a 35-year-old prostitute, on Market Street.
+Eighteen months later, he arrived in San Francisco.On the night of April 6, 1935, Johansen solicited Lena Betty Coffin, a 35-year-old prostitute, on Market Street.
 The two went to a nearby motel and he secured a room.
-One hour later, he grabbed her by the throat and strangled her into semiconsciousness.
+They gave their names as "Mr. and Mrs. H. Meyers," and Johansen told the clerk he was a sailor.
+One hour later, he grabbed Coffin by the throat and strangled her into semiconsciousness.
 Afterwards, he taped her mouth shut to stop her from screaming and stabbed her to death.
 He then cleaned the room of fingerprints and other evidence before returning to his job.
-He soon headed the Portland, and spent a substantial amount of time on the Gulf of Mexico and in Texas.
+He soon headed to Portland, and spent a substantial amount of time on the Gulf of Mexico and in Texas.
 However, he eventually returned to California and married Lydia Gordon, a woman who ran a flower shop in Long Beach.

-On June 24, 1940, Johansen met Robert Earl "Irene" McCarthy at a beer hall on Fifth Street.
+On June 24, 1940, Johansen met Irene McCarthy at a beer hall on Fifth Street.
 They drank together and both were fairly intoxicated.
-The two went to a nearby hotel after he bought a bottle of Whiskey, and he registered a room under "Mr. and Mrs. J. Wilkins of Los Angeles."
+The two went to a nearby hotel after he bought a bottle of whiskey, and he registered a room under "Mr. and Mrs. J. Wilkins of Los Angeles."
 Upon entering the room, McCarthy undressed and went to sleep.
 Johansen tried to arouse her, but she would not wake up, so he strangled her to death with her own girdle.
 He proceeded cut off a portion of her torso with a knife and place it near her corpse.
 He then threw her body off the bed, turned over the mattress to hide the bloodstains, and washed himself before leaving the hotel.
 Later that day, he took a bus to Los Angeles.

 Other possible victims

-Johansen was also investigated in connection to the Cleveland Torso Murderer, an unidentified serial killer who murdered 12 people in Ohio between 1934 and 1938, due to the similar ways they mutilated and dismembered their victims.
+Due to the similar ways they dismembered their victims, Johansen was investigated in connection to the Cleveland Torso Murderer, an unidentified serial killer who murdered at least 12 people in Ohio between 1934 and 1938.
 Police also suspected him of several unsolved killings in San Diego.
 However, he was never charged with any of these murders.